-Ataxic symptoms and problems with overall co-ordination can be a particular problem for patients with probable MSA (Wenning & Krismer, 2013).
-It can result in an uncoordinated swallow, especially during the oral stage (Fernagut et al, 2011).
-MSA-P patients can experience on/off periods with medication; the impact of which is likely to affect a patientor ability to communicate, swallow and mobilise (Parkinsonor UK, 2014).
-As people with MSA often require regular medication (Fanciulli & Wenning, 2015), if they are seen to be struggling with solid tablet dose medications, an alternative form should be considered e.g. liquid or dispersible.
-The Speech and Language Therapist can therefore advise the patientors available.
+Ataxic symptoms and problems with overall co-ordination can be a particular problem for patients with probable MSA [49].
+It can result in an uncoordinated swallow, especially during the oral stage [39].
+MSA-P patients can experience on/off periods with medication; the impact of which is likely to affect a patient's ability to communicate, swallow and mobilise [2].

+As people with MSA often require regular medication [51], if they are seen to be struggling with solid tablet dose medications, an alternative form should be considered e.g. liquid or dispersible.